Baduit/TopFlight/README.md

 There is an already compiled .exe in the folder `compile/windows` so you can use the interpreter even if you don't have the toolchain

 # Todo:
-- Put program arguments in an array of string
+- Make something usefull with arrays
+- Add the CHARACTER type
-- Make something usefull with arrays and strings (which are basically arrays of chars)
+- Make something usefull with strings
 - Make a cool interactive interpreter
 - Proper exception and not just throw some std::runtime_error like a moron
 - Add functionnal tests would be nice, less boring to do than unit test (I know I know I should also do unit tests) and still usefull